scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2014-01-04-dear-the-doctor-if-you-can-read-this-tweet.md

-## “Dear the Doctor, if you can read this tweet…”
+## "Dear the Doctor, if you can read this tweet..."

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2014/01/dear-the-doctor-if-you-can-read-this-tweet
  * Saturday, January 04, 2014